Our Beloved Dogs Alex, Jessy And Doc. Our English Springer Spaniels.

 We buried him under the big tree next to Reno and with the rest of our pets.

 Shortly after Doc passed away my husband passed away.
 I was holding my husband’s hand and telling him we would be ok and he could go and not worry about us.
 I told him his parents would be there waiting for him and all the people he loved and Doc and Alex would also be there.
 My husband said, “Will Jessy be there?”
 I told him Jessy would also be there.
-Early one morning when I left the room and our son was sitting with his Dad.
-His Dad passed away.
+Early one morning when I left the room and our son was sitting with his Dad As he passed away.
+Doc will be there to meet him.

 We adopted Sheldon our little Chihuahua the year before my husband got sick.
 He was on the list to be euthanized and was saved by rescuers here.
 He was in a shelter in California brought to our shelter and we adopted him.
 A funny nice dog and thank goodness I have him to keep me company.